Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Yan Gomes At The Plate

-- Gomes has 15 doubles, two triples, nine home runs and 16 walks while batting .266.
+- Gomes is batting .270 with 15 doubles, two triples, nine home runs and 16 walks.

-- Gomes has had an RBI in 34 games this season (37.8%), including 10 multi-RBI outings (11.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Gomes has picked up an RBI in 37.4% of his games this year, with two or more RBI in 11.0% of his games.
+He has also plated three or more runs in two contests.

-- In 31 of 90 games this season, he has scored, and five of those games included multiple runs.
+- In 34.1% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (5.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.